 2.1 Automatic data processing when you visit the website

-The legal basis for processing this data is Art.
-6 (1) lit.
-DSGVO, the protection and functionality of the services are legitimate interests in this sense.
+The legal basis for the processing of this data is Art.
+6 (1) lit. f) GDPR, the protection and functionality of the services are legitimate interests in this sense.

-Cookies and tracking tools: We use cookies to enable the technical functions to automatically process usage data.
-Further information can be found in the appendix to this data protection information here.
+Cookies and tracking tools: We use cookies to enable the technical processes for the automatic processing of this usage data.
+Further information on this can be found in the appendix to this data protection information here.

 2.2 Data processing in connection with claims management if you are registered as a payment person with us